VanekPetr/Optimal_Portfolios_of_ETFs/1README.txt

-PortMC.gms 		& Creates optimal portfolio from the whole universe of ETFs using Monte Carlo method 	& GAMS PortBoot_Sub.gm		& Creates optimal portfolio from a subset of ETFs using Bootstrapping method		& GAMS PortMC_Sub.gms 		& Creates optimal portfolio from a subset of ETFs using Monte Carlo method		& GAMS
+PortMC.gms 		& Creates optimal portfolio from the whole universe of ETFs using Monte Carlo method 	& GAMS PortBoot_Sub.gm		& Creates optimal portfolio from a subset of ETFs using Bootstrapping method		& GAMS PortMC_Sub.gms 		& Creates optimal portfolio from a subset of ETFs using Monte Carlo method		& GAMS ETFs_Stat.py      & Statistical analysis, performances of our optimal portfolios of ETFs        & Python MutualFunds_Stat.py & Statistical analysis, performances of Danish mutual funds and comparison with our portfolios & Python